 Although the present house of Manderston dates to the early 20th century and incorporates a Georgian mansion, it is built on the site of an old tower house.

 Around 1790 a new house was built for Dalhousie Watherston, which may have entirely replaced or incorporated the old tower house.
-Between 1901 and 1903 the then owner, Sir James Miller, commissioned the architect John Kinross to completely rebuild the house at any expense.
+Further work was carried out in 1870.
+Between 1901 and 1903 the then owner, Sir James Miller, 2nd Bt., commissioned the architect John Kinross to completely rebuild the house at any expense, whose family had made their fortune selling hemp and herring to Russia.

 Alternative names for Manderston